11 Sep Digital Emerging Markets: The Era of Tweets, Likes and Uploads

 Digital channels significantly reduce costs

 The use and exploitation of e-commerce relieves local and international brands in large countries such as China and India considerably, as opening new stores in the hinterland can be costly there.
 The US manufacturer of high quality handbags, Coach, ran stores in 47 cities in China when the company began to open a Chinese e-commerce site.
 Just a few months later, Coach shipped its products to more than 110 cities in the country.
 In recent years, many Western brands such as Puma and Hugo Boss have set up e-commerce sites in China.

 Precise target group determination: making the marketing messages work

 In major growth countries, the digital middle class is as diverse as the population overall.
 Therefore, the target groups must be precisely defined.
 Otherwise the marketing messages will not have the desired effect.
 Careful market positioning results in different age groups and income segments that can be considered as target groups.
-At the center of attention for digital campaigns is the growing segment of wealthy, younger Internet users, for brands across the consumer spectrum, from accessories to food and beverages to hair care and skin care products.
+At the center of attention for Digital Emerging Markets campaign is the growing segment of wealthy, younger Internet users, for brands across the consumer spectrum, from accessories to food and beverages to hair care and skin care products.